What is PAN EU?

 Automatic international offer expansion is activated in the seller central

-Here’s an example for problems that might occur: If one product or a whole group of products is not allowed on one single marketplace but the listing got created automatically – in all countries -, then one of these listings is not active per se and that means you won’t get all the pan-European benefits again.
-The prime example for this are all kinds of knives, even kitchen knives, that are banned in the UK.
+This feature auto-lists new products across all EU marketplaces, which sometimes creates problems.
+"If one product or a whole group of products is not allowed on one single marketplace but the listing got created automatically – in all countries - then one of these listings is not active per se and that means you won't get all the pan-European benefits again."

-SPACEGOATS extra tip: If you still want to use PAN EU, you can list the problematic product, for example the kitchen knife we mentioned, manually in all other countries (Germany, Spain, France, Italy and the Netherlands) from the start.
-This is called PAN EU 5 and grants you the same pan-European shipping benefits as “regular” PAN EU.
-As soon as the knife has once been listed in the UK, though, you won’t be able to remove it – that’s a bug that Amazon is currently still trying to fix.
+SPACEGOATS tip: For restricted products, manually list across Germany, Spain, France, Italy, and the Netherlands only—this "PAN EU 5" approach grants identical benefits.
+However, "As soon as the knife has once been listed in the UK, though, you won't be able to remove it – that's a bug that Amazon is currently still trying to fix."

 Purchase of stock by Amazon is activated in the EU seller central